rachelcluke/mixology-society/README.md

 ## Future actions - Features to be Implemented

 - For smaller devices, include hamburger icon that can open and close column navigation menu.
-- Make the logo of society a link to return back to the home section.
+- Add a photo gallery section would be added to make the website more interactive and inviting.
-- Add a photo gallery section would be added.
+- Add a section of the committee members with photos of each member, their names and position.
 - Make the email address in the footer a link.
 It would open up the user's email browser in a pop up, with the society's email copied over.

 \